MehmetColaak/Colak-Notes/Kunstuni/2025 Summer Semester/New Media and Philosophy/Within Cells Interlinked.md

-In the original Blade Runner(1982) there was the Voit-Kompff test, which was an empathy test designed to provoke an emotional response, with the idea of catching a replicant who is not exhibiting the correct human emotions.
+In the original Blade Runner(1982) there was the Voight-Kampff test, which was an empathy test designed to provoke an emotional response, with the idea of catching a replicant who is not exhibiting the correct human emotions.

 ![Voight-Kompff test](Voight-Kampff.jpg)